MochiLibraries/Biohazrd/README.md

 | Project | Description |
 |---------|-------------|
 | `Biohazrd` | The core of Biohazrd.
 This is the code is primarily responsible for parsing the Cursor tree of libclang` and translating it into a simplified model that's easier to work with.
 | `Biohazrd.Transformation` | Infrastructure for transforming the immutable object model output by the core.
-(As well as a [some common transformations you might need](Biohazrd.Transformation/Common/))
+(As well as a [some common transformations you might need](docs/BuiltInTransformations/))
 | `Biohazrd.OutputGeneration` | Infrastructure for emitting code based on the Biohazrd object model.
 | `Biohazrd.CSharp` | Transformations, output generation, and other infrastructure for supporting emitting a C# interop layer.
+| `Biohazrd.Utilities` | Optional helpers that don't fit anywhere else.
+| `Tests` | Automated tests for Biohazrd.